mikeflynn/stltoday-paywall-buster/README.md

 ## v2022

 The repo and browser extension is back!
+You'll need to download the code and add it to your browser manually.
+Out of the box it is ready to be added [locally to Chrome](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked).

+I'm working on instructions for adding it Safari and Firefox.

 ## v2021